bitnami/containers/bitnami/mariadb/README.md

 ### Step 3: Restart MariaDB

-After changing the configuration, restart MariaDB for changes to take effect.
+After changing the configuration, restart your MariaDB container for changes to take effect.

 ```bash
 docker restart mariadb